ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/groups/update.rst

 Update Group Attributes
 ^^^^^^^^^^^^^^^^^^^^^^^

-To update a Group's attribute, use the following format:
+To update a Group's Attribute, use the following format:

 .. code::